What our Light lesson plan includes

 Finally, there is blocked light.
 Non-transparent objects block light completely.
 Examples include objects like sun visors, umbrellas, or even the moon during an eclipse.
 Similarly, people are non-transparent, so when light runs into a person, the result is a shadow of that person.

-There are other ways light can change, and there are also ways people use it.
+There are other ways light can change.
+People, plants, and other things also use light in different ways.
 Plants use to it make food.
 People can convert its energy into electricity.
-On a more general scale, people use mirrors to see themselves, which would be useless without light.
+People also use mirrors to see themselves, which would be useless without light.
 Eye glasses have curved lenses specifically to control how light bends to help people see better.
 Nearly everything we use depends on light in some way.

 - Light: a form of energy that we can see when it reflects off the surface of an object